Houssem-Ben-Salem/MNIST-Classification-Using-a-Mixture-of-Experts-Notebook-/README.md

 - Train the Mixture of Experts model.
 - (Optional: Display predictions using the MoE model)

-Ah, got it!
-If it's a Jupyter notebook, you might want to provide instructions for setting up and running it within a Jupyter environment.
-Here's an adjusted README file for your notebook:

 ## License

 This project is licensed under the MIT License.